 Note on the root vegetables: Any root vegetables will work here.
 I used sweet potato, parsnip, turnip and carrot.

-The only difficult thing about this recipe, in my opinion, is the time it takes to chop up the vegetables, which, if you have a mandolin, becomes considerably simpler (although even as it is, there’s something soothing about chop, chop, chop).
+The only difficult thing about this recipe, in my opinion, is the time it takes to chop up the vegetables, which, if you have a mandoline, becomes considerably simpler (although even as it is, there’s something soothing about chop, chop, chop).
 Love the spices here, reminiscent of Indian food and hot on the tongue and flavorful.

 About Shanna Mallon